Revell

-Revell GmbH is an American-origin manufacturer of plastic scale models, currently based in Bünde.
+Revell GmbH is an American-origin manufacturer of plastic scale models, currently based in Bünde, Germany.
 The original Revell company merged with Monogram in 1986, becoming "Revell-Monogram".
 The business operated until 2007, when American Revell was purchased by Hobbico, while the German subsidiary "Revell Plastics GmbH" (established in 1956) had separated from the American firm in 2006 until Hobbico purchased it in 2012, bringing the two back together again under the same company umbrella.
 After the Hobbico demise in 2018, Quantum Capital Partners (QCP) acquired Revell.

-Some of the scale products manufactured and commercialised by Revell are cars, aircraft, ships, and commercial vehicles.
+Some of the scale products manufactured and commercialized by Revell are cars, aircraft, ships, and commercial vehicles.

+History

 Early history

 Lewis H. Glaser, a California entrepreneur, founded a plastics molding firm called "Precision Specialties" in Hollywood in 1943.
 The company made a variety of products contracted for different companies, the first reportedly being a small washing machine.
 One of the first toy-related products were HO scale (1:87) train sets, including locomotives, and a variety of cars along with buildings.
 The building line was extensive, including a farm group, a suburban passenger station, and a variety of utility structures.
 Many of these originals were reproduced later in other scales.
 The toy line was marketed later under the brand name Revell.
-Reportedly, the name Revell came from the French word reveille meaning "new beginning".
-The Revell logo at the time was the early relative of today's design.
+Reportedly, the name Revell came from the French word réveil meaning "new beginning".